-Because additional sweet tea is added at a frequent basis to the kombucha, there are different parts of the sugars in different stages of fermentation, which means that different microbes are active at all times to complete the fermentation process.
+Because additional sweet tea is added at a frequent basis to the kombucha, there are different parts of the sugars in different stages of fermentation.
+This means that different microbes are active at all times to complete the fermentation process.
 The more active microbes, the more beneficial strains for your gut!

 How can continuous kombucha be done on GAPS?